IMPACT OF POSITIVE STUDENT TEACHER RELATIONSHIP

 Children are like clay in a potter’s hand.
 In a classroom, a teacher takes the role of that skilled potter who moulds the clay-like delicate lives to perfection through personal touch, time and love.

 If you want their curious nimble fingers to become strong hands that can handle pressure and power, you need to give them in trustworthy hands of a dedicated teacher.
-It is a great responsibility for a teacher to impact her students’ life positively and leave a mark because young minds are highly impressionable.
+It is a great responsibility for a teacher to impact her students’ life positively and leave a lifelong impression because young minds are highly impressionable.

 Share